Doctor of Physical Therapy Program

 Unknown

-* Aggregate DPT program data.
+* Most recent aggregate DPT program data for percentage of students enrolled in programs by race/ethnicity.
 Commission on Accreditation in Physical Therapy Education report, January 2023.
 Accessible at www.capteonline.org/faculty-and-program-resources

 Graduation, Employment & Licensure Rates